redis-developer/banking-on-redis/docs/04-QUERY.md

    2) "{\"id\":\"386261\",\"date\":1679826029.547,\"fromAccount\":\"9055818725\",\"toAccount\":\"7423560078\",\"amount\":438.86,\"description\":\"Online movie rental\",\"location\":\"-153.249,-27.738\"}"
 ```

-If you tell limit to return zero items, you will get only the count of items that match your query:
+If you tell LIMIT to return zero items, you will get only the count of items that match your query:

 ```bash
 127.0.0.1:6379> FT.SEARCH exercise:transaction:index * LIMIT 0 0
 1) (integer) 98
 ```

-You can also specify what fields you want returned with the `RETURN` option.
+You can also specify what fields you want to be returned with the `RETURN` option.
 This can use either the aliased we defined in `FT.CREATE`, JSONPath queries, or both:

 ```bash
 127.0.0.1:6379> FT.SEARCH exercise:transaction:index * RETURN 2 id $.amount